Pomeranian

 Pomeranians are lively and affectionate companion dogs known for their charming and sociable nature.
 They thrive in warm, loving family environments and are outstanding with children, offering a cheerful, vigilant presence.
 Although small in stature, they are remarkably confident and serve as effective watchdogs with their surprisingly keen senses.

-Pomeranians greatly benefit from early socialization and consistent, structured training to effectively manage their spirited energy.
+Pomeranians greatly benefit from early socialisation and consistent, structured training to effectively manage their spirited energy.
 Their remarkable adaptability and endearing personality make them delightful pets for both urban and suburban living.

 Training: